 Distinct classic styling defines all articles in the collection.
-And importantly, the spirit of forms forged with function is omnipresent.
+And importantly, the form of the collection is forged with function at the forefront.

 For On The Bike, protective outwear dominates, with the inclusion of a down layer for warmth.
-Clearly, the emphasis is on abrasion-resistance, impact protection, comfort and weatherproofing.
+The emphasis is placed on abrasion resistance, impact protection, comfort and weatherproofing.

-Exclusively all items carry a special Long Way Up badge/branding, alongside the traditional phoenix emblem.
+Exclusively all items carry a special Long Way Up branding, alongside the traditional phoenix emblem.

 Off the bike

-Pieces within the Off The Bike sub-collection consists of several casual tops, designed to be thrown-on after reaching a scheduled road trip stop.
+Pieces within the Off The Bike sub-collection consist of several casual tops, designed to be thrown on after reaching a scheduled road trip stop.

 Simple and classic in design, you’ll find a selection of cotton crew-neck t-shirts with either small or large logos in a variety of colourways to suit most tastes.

 More preferable (maybe) for cooler evenings out of the saddle is the soft cotton, zipped, loopback jersey/sweatshirt in black or vintage khaki.
 Alternatively, a long-sleeved moto-inspired t-shirt with Long Way Up printed on the back may suit the same conditions.